mariogmarq/TweetAnswerBot/README.md

 ## Requirement

-The bot requires tweepy 3.8.0 to work, aside from a two text files of your choice and the FuncionesTweetbot.py file.
+The bot requires tweepy 3.8.0 to work, aside from a two text files of your choice and the FuncionesTweetbot.py file. **You need to put your twitter developer keys in the FuncionesTweetbot.py file in the tweepy dependencies part**

 ## How does it works